Media Attention and Stock Categorization: An Examination of Stocks Hyped to Benefit from the Olympics

 Date Written: July 6, 2021

-We investigate whether there are temporary valuation impacts on stocks that media outlets list as involved in a major sporting event (the summer Olympics).
 We examine five summer Olympics and identify stocks that media outlets hype as benefiting from the Olympics (Olympic stocks).
 We find that Olympic stocks exhibit increases in comovement of returns after the announcement of the winning bid and declines in comovements after the games are played, consistent with the Olympics being used by investors as a category for investment.
 Furthermore, Olympic stock returns outperform their matched counterparts over this time period.
-If the comovement and valuation benefits are due to changes in underlying economics then we expect to observe corresponding increases in comovements of fundamentals and improvements in profitability.
-However, we find no observable changes in fundamental comovements or profitability.
-Consistent with investor sentiment driving the categorization, we find that Olympic firms with a greater retail investor presence have stronger comovements effects; and trading volume and volatility are abnormally high for Olympic firms on days where media outlets have stories linking the firm to the Olympic games.
-To clarify event-based categorization occurs in other settings where media outlets classify stocks for investment, we show comovement increases for stocks classified as “Stay-at-Home” by analysts and the media and “Meme” by retail investors on the Reddit social media platform.
+To determine whether investors’ response to the Olympics is rational, we examine fundamentals (profitability, revenues, and cash flows) but find no evidence of improved fundamentals or changes in fundamental comovements.
+We next investigate whether positive investor sentiment caused by the media hype is driving the categorization and valuation impacts.
+Consistent with investor sentiment, we find higher trading volume and higher volatility on days where media outlets first have stories linking the firm to the Olympic games and stronger effects in firms with more retail investors.
+To clarify event-based categorization occurs in other settings where media outlets classify stocks for investment, we show comovement increases for stocks classified as “Stay-at-Home” at the start of the COVID-19 pandemic.
+Overall, our results suggest that when media outlets categorize stocks for investment, this increases investor awareness and recognition, which in turn impacts comovement risk and increases categorized firms’ valuations.

 Keywords: Sports events, media, Olympics, Olympic stocks, retail investors, valuation, fundamentals, comovement, categorization, investor sentiment, investor recognition, common factor, Stay-at-Home, Meme.